 - For the carrot, shred using the fine side of your favorite cheese grater, it's super easy!

 - For the broccoli, use kitchen scissors or a pairing knife to remove just the tippity top of the florets (no stems whatsoever) from the broccoli.
-Save the stems for dunking/taste testing once the dip is finished.

 - Combine all ingredients and mix.